 Get your red, white, and blue on at the dinner table this year—even plain buckets can get dressed up for the 4th of July!
 Use sticker labels or make your own with fun sayings like Yum! or Enjoy!
 Attach a label to the front of each bucket.

 Create a fun and easy 4th of July table setting with purchased miniature American flags.
 Just wrap each flag around a table napkin, pin in place, and you're all set.

 Share your patriotic sentiments with guests by labeling oversize buckets with vinyl letters (find them at office supply or crafts stores).
 Fill the buckets with ice to keep beverages cool during a hot 4th of July celebration, or use them to hold boxes of sparklers.

 Make your own 4th of July flags!
-Purchase wooden skewers and a spool of festive flag ribbon at your local crafts store.
-Wrap a 3-inch length ribbon around the top of each skewer; secure with tape.
+Purchase wooden skewers and a spool of flag ribbon at your local crafts store.
+Wrap a 3-inch length of ribbon around the top of each skewer; secure with tape.

 Add bunting to your porch to welcome guests this 4th of July.
 Buy several yards of patriotic-pattern fabric (determine length based on where the bunting will hang).
 Starting at one end, gather the fabric about every 24 inches and secure the gathers using red, white, or blue yarn.
 Use the same color of yarn to attach the bunting to a porch rail.

 Patriotic Table Edging